 Planetarium

-Discover all the secrets of the cosmos as you plunge among the planets to the farthest reaches of the universe!
-This magical museum caters for children of all ages, with shows for toddlers and films that are as entertaining as they are instructive for older children.
-Astronomy lessons are even available for groups!
+Discover all the secrets of the cosmos as you journey through the planets, all the way to the farthest reaches of the universe!
+This magical museum is perfect for children of all ages, with shows for toddlers and films that are both fun and educational for older kids.
+Astronomy lessons are even offered to groups!

 📍Avenue de Bouchout 10, 1020 Brussels